tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 060.md

 	- We take some amount of Alchemical supplies TBD
 	- We still need to investigate the book
 - We head into the basement via the barn.
+- Hanging from the ceiling is a large cocoon-like sac pulsing with a heart beat.
 -